jairoandre/freela-up/readme.md

 - [Working on bug fixes](#working-on-bug-fixes)

 ## How to install
-ZUP-Painel uses [Yeoman](http://yeoman.io/) for it's development process.
-All you need is to simply install Yeoman requirements: yo, grunt, bower and it's AngularJS generator.
+ZUP-Painel uses [Yeoman](http://yeoman.io/) for its development process.
+All you need is to simply install Yeoman requirements: yo, grunt, bower and its AngularJS generator.

     $ npm install -g yo
     $ npm install -g grunt-cli bower